 If they argued that ancestry is the source, I asked them about adoptees.
 Imagine that Rosa had been adopted in infancy and raised white.
 What if she and her family believed she was white, even though her biological father was black?
 Can a person be black and not even know it?
 Most students agreed that Rosa would be white in that scenario.
-If so, does the University of Pittsburgh Press.

-that mean there is no connection between race and ancestry?
+If so, does that mean there is no connection between race and ancestry?
 Here students argued that ancestry does not always decide race identification -- skin tone matters a lot too.